P.J. Washington NBA Preview vs. the Wizards

-P.J.
-Washington and the Charlotte Hornets take on the Washington Wizards at 7:00 PM ET on Wednesday.
+The Charlotte Hornets, P.J.
+Washington included, match up versus the Washington Wizards on Friday at 7:00 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.